Sweet and Savory Pear Pizza

 • 2 tablespoons fig jam jarred

-• ½ ripe pear cut into thin slices
+• 1/2 ripe pear peeled and cut into thin slices

 Instructions

 • Remove naan bread from oven.
-Spread with fig jam.
+Flip it over and spread the wrinkly side of the bread with fig jam.
 Lay prosciutto over fig jam.
-Lay slices of pear over prosciutto.
+Lay slices of pear over the prosciutto.
 Dot with blue cheese.

 Notes